 5:209 identical though doesn’t give the Y and M disagreement

+5:336 mukatab can sell any relatives by qiyas, but cant sell parents or kids (and up and down tree), this is AH opinion, abandoning qiyas.
+AY and M say that mukatab cant sell any relatives at all.
+So disagree with AH’s original qiyas position, not his istiḥsān.

+5:150 if slave co-owned, then has twins, or just two sons, and each owner claims a different son, then if twins then both owners get both sons, though if separate then father of older gets the older, is liable for half of value and upkeep, but the younger son followers her into household of older father, and other’s claim ignored…But that’s by qiyas.
+By istiḥsān, if their claim is joint, then younger attributed to the one who claimed him with value, and he is liable for all upkeep for him, and his value also.

 5:154 if um walad doing mukataba buys her son, then dies, son cant work for freedom but instead is sold off to make up the rest of her value, unlike the son she bears while a mukatab who can work for remainder of value.
 And if she had bought mom or dad its like her son (which son, one she bought or one she had?), except that AH said, I use istiḥsān for the boy (wudad) only, that if 3ajjala al-mukataba 7aalatan, it is accepted and they’re freed and theyre not made to work for the mukātaba.

+5:210 if mukatab dies leaving a son he had bought while a mukaatab, and son says I can pay off the debt, he’s not free, but if he can pay it all at once, istiḥsān that we accept it and free him.

 So wudad should totally read walad, value of redundancies, check if wudad is actually wudad in the boynukalin version

+TOSS 5:164 qiyas equal, took istiḥsān in first case.
+If man marries his son’s slave and she bears child, child is his, but woman stays son’s slave, this is istiḥsān position.
+But if man had ever owned her, then she becomes umm walad, this is qiyas position.

+5:176 x and y co-own woman z, both make her mudabbar.
+She gives birth, child also mudabbar between them with mom.
+If one claims child, then by qiyas shouldn’t have nasab, because he’s a slave to another, but abandon qiyas and istiḥsān that he gets nasab from him.

+5:187 if owner dies, then witnesses raise to qadi that he had freed a slave, then one slave share is freed, and this is distributed amongst all his slaves, and they work for rest of value, this by istiḥsān.

-TOSS 5:188 man on deathbed says one of you two slaves is free, then dies and they both testify that he said it, unclear but seems to say then it counts somehow
+5:188 man on deathbed says one of you two slaves is free, then dies and they both testify that he said it, unclear but seems to say then it counts somehow

 5:190 if two witnesses say he made one of his two slaves mudabbar, then testify he freed one of them batta when he was alive and healthy, and he had no money other than those two slaves, their testimony is baatil, because lam yuthbitaa al-shahaada, for AH.
 But I use istiḥsān to accept the testimony for tadbeer, because it’s a wasiyya, and so each of them is freed 1/3, and works for the other 2/3 value.